oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 	objectStorageClient, cerr := objectstorage.NewObjectStorageClientWithConfigurationProvider(configurationProvider)
 ```

 Let's turn our attention next to `func.go`.
 Func(tion) `myHandler` handles the function trigger.
-It invokes `CreateObject` - but not before it has determined the name of the object the request should produce and the bucket name for the bucket that is to contain the object.
-These names have a default value - but the function tries to find HTTP request query parameter values that provide specific values.
-Note this only works for an HTTP trigger to the function - and not for a call made using `fn invoke`.
+It invokes `CreateObject`, but not before it has determined the name of the object the request should produce and the bucket name for the bucket that is to contain the object.
+These names have a default value, but the function tries to find HTTP request query parameter values that provide specific values.
+Note this only works for an HTTP trigger to the function, and not for a call made using `fn invoke`.

 ```
 func myHandler(ctx context.Context, in io.Reader, out io.Writer) {